Postgraduate Diploma inCyber Law & Cyber Forensics(PGDCLCF)

 These are some commonly asked questions about this programme.
 For general questions about the NLSIU Distance Progamme, please visit the General FAQs page.

-At the end of the fifth academic year if the candidate fails to fulfil all the requirements for the award of the degree, the admission stands automatically cancelled.
+At the conclusion of the third academic year, if the candidate has not fulfilled all requirements for the award of the degree, the admission shall stand automatically cancelled.

 What if the candidate does not complete the course in 3 years?